 Advantage Feeders grain feeders have volume stickers in the hopper.
-When the volume in the hopper is multiplied by the feed density, the weight of the feed consumed can be calculated.
+When the volume in the hopper is multiplied with the feed density, weight of feed consumed can be calculated.
 This is needed to ensure the stock are receiving the correct amount of nutrients.